 In my quest to learn more efficiently and take the best advantage of my online learning, in 2014 I stumbled upon the first edition of the well known MOOC «Learning How to Learn», with Barbara Oakley and Terrence Sewnojski.
 Those were days when I spent many hours daily at Coursera, as I was completely hooked discovering new worlds on each course I took.
 In this sense, Learning How to Learn meant to me a whole new world to discover and become part of.

 Unknowingly, in my long hours trying to solve issues and looking information about possible tricks at the Coursera platform—plus my background as engineer and classroom teacher—I developed a sort of competence to overcome learning hurdles at the Coursera platform.
 I was always looking for ways to give something in return to the Coursera community, hence I assumed volunteer positions as community TA, mentor, beta tester and others—I was even invited to become part of a research for redesign of certificates back in 2015.
 This experience and eagerness to learn was instrumental when I joined the ranks of Learning How to Learn as Spanish Lead in late 2015.

 Learning How to Learn was expanding at an accelerated pace, and it was recognized as the most popular course of 2015 and 2016.
 It received such acclaim by students from around the world that new language versions saw light: Portuguese in early 2015 and Spanish and Chinese in early 2016.
 I was humbled to be selected as Co-Instructor for the Spanish version.
-Since then, my online learning journey has been intertwined with «Aprendiendo a Aprender», at the role of instructor, marketer, support, strategist, data analyst and—lifelong student as well.
-This serendipitous journey led me to many places and collaborations with wonderful people in the world of innovation in education and technology.
+Since then, my online learning journey has been intertwined with «Aprendiendo a Aprender», at the role of instructor, marketer, support, strategist, data analyst—and lifelong student as well.
+This serendipitous journey led me to many places and collaborations with wonderful innovators in the world of education technology.